What we’re doing

 However, these rights are not currently protected under Canadian domestic law, which makes them difficult to enforce.
 B.C.’s Human Rights Commissioner is committed to ensuring that there are domestic protections for economic rights.
 One way we work towards this is by engaging with the United Nation’s periodic review process, which looks at how countries are doing in relation to the rights outlined in the ICESCR.

-B.C.’s Human Rights Commissioner is concerned that economic, social and cultural rights, such as access to necessities like food, water and housing, continue to be routinely violated in Canada.
+B.C.’s Human Rights Commissioner is concerned that economic, social and cultural rights, such as access to basic needs like food, water and housing, continue to be routinely violated in Canada.
 Poverty in British Columbia is high: one in 10 residents live in poverty, and those receiving basic assistance are still left with an annualized income less than 50 per cent of the poverty line threshold.

 What we know